damiecode/Quest-for-treasure/README.md

 <h1 align="center">Welcome to Quest for treasure 👋</h1>
 <br>
-This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/) 'The Global School for Remote Software Developers!')
+This project is part of a series of projects to be completed by students of [Microverse](https://www.microverse.org/) students

 Quest for treasure is created using vanilla JS and Phaser Js.
 It is a simple Video game.
 It is a platform game where the goal of the game is to fetch the key and open the door that leads to the next level.
 <br>